Palm Springs is surrounded by desert. In a single day, you can tour parts of the Colorado Desert and the Coachella Valley.

 Fan Palm Oasis

 Found almost exclusively in the Colorado Desert along areas where the San Andreas Fault fractures underground rock formations and allows water to seep to the surface.
 Found mostly along the east side of the Coachella Valley, the oases have provided shelter for humans for millennia.
 Today, only about 35 to 40 of them remain.
 One of the easiest to visit is 1,000 Palms Canyon in the Coachella Valley Preserve.
-We sighted this one while on a desert tour with Palm Springs Jeep Tours.

 In 1938, the Bureau of Land Management decided to unload about 1,800 acres of the Colorado Desert, deeming it "disposable."
 The Small Tract Act of 1938 was passed to facilitate their efforts, granting free land to anyone who would inhabit the barren landscape.
 All they had to do gain claim to five acres was build a structure no less than 12 by 16 feet within three years of filing their claim and pay a small fee.
 This little building was created as one of many that still dot the desert landscape.